klux21/callback_printf/README.txt

 An interesting feature is the unintentional and very fast generic mantisse and exponent calculation for the different numeric base systems that enables the support of all of those numeric systems.
-Where else do you find a genereric solution for printing foating points in many different base systems?
+Where else do you find a genereric solution for printing floating points in many different base systems?

 The little benchmark vsprintf_bench.c is an easy way for checking the